dgramop/MatDark/README.md

 ## Active Contributers

 Thanks to AutinDroid for helping out on this project.
-Although he is somewhat new to styling, he has grown by leaps and bounds and his skills
+Although he is somewhat new to styling, his skills have surpassed most.
+He shares with MatDark the same sense of subtlty in animation and in display, simple, and easy.
+Animations that don't distract, instead enhance